 a cie. toula limnaios production with kind support by the cultural department of the city of berlin.

-tours: caracas, venezuela, sao paulo, brasil dança em pauta, dortmund, frankfurt/m., athen, krefeld, dakar
+tours: caracas, venezuela, sao paulo, brasil dança em pauta, dortmund, frankfurt/main, athen, krefeld, dakar

 readaption 2006 dance: nefeli skarmea, carlos osatinsky, ute pliestermann, katja scholz, hironori sugata

 premiere 2005 dance/creation: dagmar bock, katja scholz, hironori sugata, anuschka v. oppen, carlos osatinsky

 »in orbit around dance /// the choreographer toula limnaios recounts finely etched »short stories« at the mousonturm.the woman lets herself fall and stands back up again, lets herself fall and stand back up, over and over again, the man watching her. then she stops and their faces draw nearer. if this were a film, they’d now kiss, but it is a dance piece by toula limnaios and in these, things don’t happen, as they would be expected. the two of them move their heads past each other, there are always a few centimeters of distance between them, as if trying to sniff at each other. then they do finally dance together, but it is no simple relationship.

 short stories is what the berlin-based greek choreographer toula limnaios (who produces her pieces in her own venue the »halle«) has named the ca. one-hour piece for five dancers. a piece that examines loneliness and togetherness. and which she has now brought to the mousonturm, which is determined to reposition itself as a place in frankfurt for multiple forms of dance.